-- 74. Introducing a carbon tax may have distributional effects that raise concerns, in particular where such effects are regressive in the sense that they impact more on low-income household and consumers, with low capability to pay, and relatively less on the wealthy part of the population, (see chapter 3C for more details). - 75.
-As previously mentioned, in order to mitigate the overall negative economic distributive effects of certain taxes and levies, governments may need to consider other changes to the tax system to alleviate the tax burden of low-income citizens; a more detailed discussion of how to design a carbon tax with this purpose will be provided in Chapter $\underline{V}$ (Use of revenues).
+69. Introducing a carbon tax may have distributional effects that raise concerns, in particular where such effects are regressive in the sense that they impact more on low-income household and consumers, with low capability to pay, and relatively less on the wealthy part of the population.

+70. As previously mentioned, in order to mitigate the overall negative economic distributive effects of certain taxes and levies, governments may need to consider other changes to the tax system to alleviate the tax burden of low-income citizens; a more detailed discussion of how to design a carbon tax with this purpose will be provided in Chapter 5 (Use of revenues).